 Expand your reach in a diverse world

 Arkansas’s Latino population grew 10 percent to an estimated 205,000 between 2010 and 2014, according to the Pew Research Center.
-Latinos now comprise more than 7 percent of the state’s total population, and that number is expected to increase.
+Latinos now make up more than 7 percent of the state’s total population, and that number is expected to increase.

 The U.S. Census Bureau estimated the national Hispanic and Latino population to be around 57 million in 2015.